AlessioScarlet/Linkem-Wireless-Modem-Signal-Monitor/README.md

 # How to install:

-You will need to install the [requests](https://pypi.org/project/selenium/ "requests") library, by typing in your console:
+You will need to install the [selenium](https://pypi.org/project/selenium/ "selenium") library, by typing in your console:

 `pip install selenium`